zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 ![Import feed cfg file](_assets/import-feeds-create-file-properties.png)

-- **File** – here you can upload the file which is to be imported or its shortened version, which will be used for the configuration.
+- **File** – here you can upload the file which is to be imported or its shortened version (as a sample), which will be used for the configuration.
 The file should be UTF-8 encoded.
 - **Header row** – activate the checkbox if the column names are included in the import file or leave it empty if the file to be imported has no header row with column names.
 - **Thousand separator** –  define the symbol, which is used as thousand separator.
 This parameter is optional.
 The numerical values without thousand separator will be also imported (eg both values 1234,34 and 1.234,34 will be imported, if "." is defined as a thousand separator).
 - **Decimal mark** – select the used decimal mark, usually `.` or `,` should be defined here.